Code-Wen/LeetCode_Notes/n_Leetcode_Python_Notes.md

 ```
 ## 81. Search in Rotated Sorted Array II

-With duplicates, things become more involved.
-So we have to split and consider both halves.
 ```
 class Solution:
     def search(self, nums: List[int], target: int) -> bool: